sohankancherla/sohankancherla/README.md

 # 💫 About Me:
-I am graduate computer science student at University of Illinois Urbana-Champaign, passionate about Full-Stack Development and building scalable, and robust applications.
+I am Graduate Computer Science student at the University of Illinois Urbana-Champaign, passionate about Full-Stack Development and building scalable, and robust applications.

 ## 🌐 Socials: